9-Day Jordan Itinerary With Kids: A Practical Family Road Trip Guide (Petra, Dead Sea, Wadi Rum & Aqaba)

 Our Wadi Rum experience

-Costs, logistics and what we would change
+Costs, logistics, and what we’d change next time

 Practical Planning Essentials for Families Visiting Jordan

-Start With the Jordan Pass
+Start with the Jordan Pass

-Your tourist visa fee (if staying 3+ nights)
+Your tourist visa fee (3+ nights)

 Self-Drive for Flexibility

-Start early at major sites like Petra
+Start early at big sites like Petra

 Build in rest afternoons

-Stop when needed
+Stop when kids need breaks

 Avoid rigid tour schedules

-Do Not Skip Comprehensive Travel Insurance
+Don’t Skip Travel Insurance

 Long walking days (Petra can exceed 10–13 miles)